 The twins attended Methodist Ladies College, Melbourne, where Mary De Garis was Dux in 1898.
-The 31st woman to qualify as a doctor in Victoria, she began medical training in 1900 at the University of Melbourne.
+The 31st woman to enrol in medicine, she began medical training in 1900 at the University of Melbourne.
 The medical women mentored each other; De Garis helped form the Victorian Women's Medical Students' Society.
 She graduated in 1905 and in 1907 was the second woman in Victoria to obtain a Doctorate of Medicine.

 With excellent results she obtained a Resident position at the Melbourne Hospital.
 After this year, in 1907, she travelled to Muttaburra Hospital, Queensland, where she was the sole surgeon for 14 months.
 She then sailed to the UK, Europe and the USA to complete postgraduate courses, returning to Melbourne in 1910.
 A trip highlight was hearing the Pankhursts speak at suffrage rallies in London.

 After practising in Melbourne she became Resident Surgeon at the Tibooburra Hospital, New South Wales.
 She met Colin Thomson, a farmer, and they became engaged in July 1914.
 On the outbreak of war, she offered her services to the Australian Army who rejected her - only nurses could enlist.
 Her fiancée, however, enlisted, travelling to Egypt, Gallipoli and France.
 De Garis travelled to London independently; on 4 August 1916 Thomson was killed at Pozieres.